jaron2668/SkyBlockUpdater/README.md

-# Hypixel Updater
+# SkyblockUpdater

-This project is a Java 21 microservice for my Hypixel Skyblock mod.
-It periodically fetches auction data from the Hypixel API, stores active and ended auctions in a PostgreSQL database
+This project is a Java 21 microservice for my Hypixel-Skyblock mod.
+It periodically fetches auction data from the Hypixel API, stores active and ended auctions in a PostgreSQL database and produces Kafka events for other microservices.

 ---

 ## Features

-- Periodically fetch active/ended auctions and store sales data
+- Periodically fetch active/ended auctions and store sales data.
-- Uses PostgreSQL as a persistent data store
+- Uses PostgreSQL as a persistent data store.
-- Uses X and Y for Hypixel API communication and JSON parsing
+- Dispatches Kafka events for new or ended auctions ('updater-newauction' / 'updater-endedauction').

 ---